|

 By the late 1950's, the company introduced newer state-of-the-art technologies using phototransistor technology for the detection of spot type defects such as dirt, oil, light spots and other common events that occurred during the paper manufacturing process.
 They also introduced full sheet inspection for high-speed paper and coating machine processes.

 In the mid 1960's: Nash & Harrison introduced technologies for use in film and foil applications. the also introduced what would become a standard in finishing rooms worldwide, it's model 119 Splice and Tearout Detector.
-Initial development of this unit was directed specifically at OEM contracts with sheeting companies like Beloit, Clark-Aiken and Jagenburg.
+Initial development of this unit was directed specifically at OEM contracts with sheeting companies like Beloit, Clark-Aiken and Jagenberg.
 While promising, the unit had speed limitation challenges and required calibration adjustments for grade changes.

 By the later part of 1960, the research and development team headed by William Dobbie redesigned the splice detector, implemented proprietary circuitry which improved performance, facilitated automatic re-calibration on grade changes and modified the sensitivity to allow for a more wide use of the device to include textiles, films, and paperboard.
 So revolutionary was this new design the company was awarded patent rights by the Canadian and United States Governments.

 Involved in case packaging machinery, converting machinery and other associated areas, Leigh Controls Ltd., considered implementation of inspection to be a natural fit with their current technologies.
 While the company experienced higher growth than in previous years, various business decisions made by in-experienced management personnel led to a critical mistakes, one of which to pull out of the European market to focus more on the emerging US market where quality was not considered a high priority at the time.
 This decision later would hinder growth for Leigh Controls and allow companies like ULMA and Sick Optic to gain market share.
-By 1976: By 1976, financial considerations and logistics required the company to revaluate its manufacturing base.
-After 20+ years in Ottawa, Canada the decision was made to move across the border to the United States.
-This would provide better logistics and purchasing power allowing for significant reduction in manufacturing costs and improve profitability.
-After careful consideration of various locations, the company located to Syracuse, New York which at that time was a hub for serious industrial manufacturing with companies like Carrier Corp, GE, and GM to name a few.
-1979: 1979 was a year that saw significant gains in machine vision technology.
-The company had completed and patented the first camera-based vision system used for online web inspection.
-Designed for film processing lines, the new camera system provided detection capabilities far beyond typical photomultiplier, laser or phototransistor technologies.
-However, it would not be until 1986 and the invention of CCD technology that other suppliers would catch onto the successful use of camera technology as a sensing platform.
-By then our company had over 8 years experience in filtering techniques specific to camera-based technology allowing us to provide a more stable and reliable inspection overall.

 2007: Currently our company is developing new green technologies for its splice detection solutions. expected for release in January 2009, our company has developed the Sentinel splice detection (joint detector) that provides more stable performance, ultra high outputting and environmentally sound conditions.
 It will have the ability for our customers to automate auto-retraction and edge of web monitory for guiding.
 Designed for ease of use, the Sentinel will allow for web threading without operational intervention, while incorporating green solutions to reduce power consumption giving more value added savings to our customers.